 (including cayenne, black pepper, green spices, masala spices, etc.).

 (if fried in vegetable oil that is not used to also fry meat or fish).

 Steamed and boiled food.

 Soy Milk, almond milk, rice milk, coconut milk etc, and things made from them (e.g., vegan yogurt)

 [(white, whole-wheat, corn, rice, etc., even with gluten)]

 [Pasta (if it is not made with egg)]

 [(soy, black beans, lima beans, garbanzo beans, pintos, dried peas, lentils,etc)]

 I especially like the *'d foods above.
 I also like lots of food that is not-starred.
 People sometimes think that vegans are raw-food anorexics on a low-calory diet of bland leafy vegetables, basically rabbits.
 I am rabbit like.
 But, I'm a big guy who likes lots of spicy food.
 Salad can be really good.
-But a plate of cold zero-calorie vegetables usually isn't an exciting meal by itself.
+But a plate of cold zero-calorie vegetables usually isn't an exciting meal by itself unless there is a tart or spicy dressing.
 I like unsweatened chocolate.
 And I like Mexican food.
-But this one Mexican chocolate sauce tastes horrible to me for some reason.
+But this one Mexican chocolate, mole, sauce tastes horrible to me for some reason.